Hong Kong's loud American defies pro-Beijing 'smear campaign'

 Earlier this year, hundreds of emails and documents were stolen in a hacking attack on Lai's Next Media operation, some of them detailing the magnate's extensive, and well known, funding of Hong Kong's democratic activists.

-They were then leaked en masse to Hong Kong media, including pro-Beijing mouthpiece papers that have focussed on Simon's alleged role.
+They were then leaked en masse to Hong Kong media, including pro-Beijing mouthpiece papers that have focused on Simon's alleged role.

 Hong Kong's anti-corruption force, the Independent Commission Against Corruption, is also investigating after public complaints over specific funding to lawmakers.
 Both Simon's and Lai's homes have been searched.